aiidateam/aiida-core/docs/source/concepts/provenance.rst

 --------------

 With these basic definitions of AiiDA’s provenance graph in place, let’s take a look at some examples.
-Consider the sequence of computations that adds two numbers `x` and `y` together, and then multiplies the result with a third number `z`.
+Consider the sequence of computations that adds two numbers `x` and `y`, and then multiplies the result with a third number `z`.
 This sequence as represented in the provenance graph would look something like what is shown in :numref:`fig_provenance_add_multiply_data`.

 .. _fig_provenance_add_multiply_data: